 A course in foundational principles of acting theory and practice.
 Students will be introduced to key concepts through in-class exercise and begin to apply them through the development of scenes and monologues.
-Offered every spring.
+Offered every fall.

-TH 234/334 Participation in Theater/0-1
+TH 234-G/334-G Participation in Theatre/0-1

 This is a participatory experience course.
-Students receive credit for supporting the semester's theater productions in a range of capacities, including but not limited to acting, management or crew roles, or assisting with props, costumes, scenery, and/or box office/publicity/promotion.
+Students receive credit for supporting the semester's theatre productions in a range of capacities, including but not limited to acting, management or crew roles, or assisting with props, costumes, scenery, and/or box office/publicity/promotion.
 Majors must take three times for credit; maximum is six credits.